0

 MC (Micranthemum tweediei 'Monte carlo')

-Monte carlo is a light green carpeting plant that has roundish leaves on a creeping green stem.
-It is hardier than the smaller sized HC, and has a moderate growth speed.
-It can even be grown without a substrate, by gluing it onto flat rock or wood surfaces.
-Monte carlo is the best candidate for non CO2 injected aquariums and together with dwarf hair grass, are the two easiest carpeting plants to grow.
+Monte Carlo is a light green carpet plant with round leaves on a creeping green stem.
+It is hardier than the smaller HC and has a moderate growth rate.
+It can even be grown without substrate by gluing it to flat rock or wood surfaces.
+Monte Carlo is the best candidate for aquariums without CO2 injection and, together with Dwarf Hairy Grass, is the two easiest carpet plants to grow.

 The light green tone of the Monte carlo foreground in this "dutch style" aquascape gives a nice contrast to the red stem plants in the back.